PlanetLive/nextjs/README.md

 Our EarthDay Project Goal:

-1. Use NextJS with Prisma to display the content of public folders.
+1. Use NextJS with Prisma to display the content of a public folder.
 (From GitHub, Google Drive, Dropbox, OneDrive, etc.)
+2. Find and add A.I processes driven by the file types.

-2. Work on integrations with other Earth Day projects.
+3. Work on integrations with other Earth Day projects.

 ## GitHub Copilot